sinafarheidar/PasswordGenerator/README.md

 # PasswordGenerator

 A random password generator.
-The user can choose how long they want their passcode. between 8 - 128 characters possible.
+The user can choose if they want symbols or numbers included into their password